 We were only in Orlando for 6 days so we didn’t get a chance to explore all the activities available but some other options include:

-The Orlando Eye is a 400 ft tall giant Ferris wheel We saw this from Orlando’s International Drive tourist district.
-The main attraction is the 400-foot tall Coca–Cola Orlando Eye, one of the world’s tallest observation wheels, but it’s also home to the IFLY Orlando Indoor Skydiving, Sea Life Orlando Aquarium & Madame Tussauds Orlando.
+The Wheel at ICON Park is a 400 ft tall giant Ferris wheel.
+We saw this from Orlando’s International Drive tourist district.
+The main attraction is the 400-foot tall former Coca–Cola Orlando Eye, is one of the world’s tallest observation wheels, but it’s also home to the IFLY Orlando Indoor Skydiving, Sea Life Orlando Aquarium & Madame Tussauds Orlando.
 With its lights and views it makes for a great activity to do in Orlando at night.
 Get your tickets in advance here to avoid queues.
 You can also buy 2,3,or 5 day passes which include several attractions, saving money.

 I had no idea there was one in Orlando too!
 Ideally for kids aged 2-12 this Legoland resort is just 45 minutes from Orlando and Tampa.
 There are over 50 rides, shows and attractions inspired by the popular LEGO® brands and characters.

 If you are USA based try Costco.
 Costco members can sometimes purchase Legoland tickets at significant discounts.
 If you are in the UK, try Attraction Tickets Direct and compare the latest deals.
 Get Your Guide also has good advance pricing.
 If you are planning on seeing a few attractions, it might be worth also checking out the Orlando CityPASS for great deals too.

 Medieval Times Dinner

 The Medieval Times family-friendly dinner attraction is inspired by an 11th century feast and tournament.
 Guests are served a four-course banquet and cheer for one of six competing in the joust and other tests of skill.